Can Too Much Sex Cause Carpal Tunnel?

 Conclusion

 Can too much sex cause carpal tunnel syndrome?
 Nobody knows for sure.
-However, assuming sexual activity involves exerting high stresses on the wrist joints, then good evidence suggests that frequent sexual activity will overly stress the wrists.
+However, assuming sexual activity involves exerting high stresses on the wrist joints, then good evidence suggests that frequent sexual activity will overly stress your wrists.
 By extension, therefore, sexual frequency should have an impact on the probability of developing carpal tunnel syndrome.
 Additional factors such as obesity may exacerbate stresses on the wrist during sex.
 Obviously, this theoretical relationship requires more validation.